 Manager Sourcing.
 Atrato specializes in the sourcing of alternative investment managers.
 Sourcing is an ongoing process by which Atrato establishes meaningful knowledge of the investible universe, which generally includes meeting with or speaking to investment managers directly.
-In addition to evaluating more established investment managers, Atrato recognizes the competitive advantage that may enable some emerging and/or smaller investment managers to take advantage of opportunities in niche strategies that cannot be executed by larger investment firms.
-In identifying investment managers, Atrato uses a variety of information sources, including third-party databases, conferences, independent placement agents, capital introduction units at the major investment banks and service providers such as accountants, attorneys, administrators, third party marketers, and consultants.
-Atrato has developed a proprietary software program that synthesizes all manager-related information including call and meeting notes, investment performance and other relevant data.
+In addition to evaluating more established investment managers, Atrato recognizes the competitive advantage that may

 Quantitative and Peer Group Analysis.
 Quantitative analysis is an integral component of Atrato's manager evaluation process.
 To the extent available, Atrato performs in-depth performance analysis on the potential fund investment or previous portfolios run by the investment manager.
 This process helps identify managers that should be excluded from further due diligence due to unacceptable risk/return profiles.
 For private markets strategies, Atrato also looks at track records of historical vintages and other metrics around the strength of investment returns against the backdrop of capital deployment, J-curve mitigation, IRRs, MOICs, and other relevant metrics.
 Atrato also analyzes the performance of an investment strategy against similar peers.
 Identifying periods of over-and underperformance, higher and lower volatility, higher and lower draw-downs versus peers and other metrics helps to inform the qualitative research into the manager's investment strategy.